 - There’s only good feedback, providing you view it that way, to begin with.

 - Regularly review how things are going.

-- Set aside value time to do this – its your future that's at stake so it's important.
+- Set aside valuable time to do this – it is your future that’s at stake so it’s important.

 In A Nutshell